 After all of this information, you might still be wondering which of these marketing automation platforms is right for you…

 So here’s my best take on the CRM landscape right now, and who each tool is right for.
-The truth is that each system has their pros and cons, but mostly they are designed for different users at a different point in their business.
+The truth is that each system has its pros and cons, but mostly they are designed for different users at a different point in their business.

 If You’re Starting Out as a Blogger